pycom/pycom-documentation/content/gettingstarted/software/atom.md

 As a result, Pymakr may throw issues on environments that are missing some setup.
 You can install the missing setup requirements with the following steps:

 1. Install Python latest version (https://www.python.org/downloads/).
-If you already have python installed, check if it is added to the environment variable.
+If you already have python installed, check if it is added to the path.

 2. Download Microsoft Visual C++ (https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) and install the community edition.